addr2data/aws-certification-prep/README.rst

 Introduction
 ------------
-Recently, I decided to pursue AWS certification (for career reasons).
-I been playing with AWS EC2 off and on since 2012, but have never used it in any meaningful way.
-Considering how much the AWS ecosystem has grown over the years, I have my work cut out for me.
-In addition to certification, I want to improve my knowledge of AWS APIs, so I plan to get as much hands-on experience as possible via Python/Boto3.
+Recently, I decided to pursue AWS certification.
+Mostly for career reasons, but also because, being able to spin up infrastructure with a few API calls fascinates me.
+I been playing with AWS EC2, off and on, since 2012, but have never used it in any meaningful way.
+Considering how much the AWS ecosystem has grown over the years, it seems I have my work cut out for me.

+In addition to certification, I want to become a skilled and knowledgeable user.
+I am willing to spend a few bucks, so I plan to get as much hands-on experience as possible.
+I plan to leverage the AWS CLI extensively, but I also want to get comfortable building software that uses the API directly, so I will leveraging Python and Boto3.

 I have created this public GitHub project to force myself to be more organized with my notes and code.
 I am going to approach this project, as if I am developing a training resource for others.
-I know this approach will help me on my certification journey, but I sincerely hope others will find value in it.
+I know this approach will help me on my journey, but I sincerely hope others will find value in it.

-I expect this project to be a work in progress for at least 12 months.
+**I expect this project to be a work-in-progress for at least 12 months.**

 Certifications
 --------------